Western allies agree 5G security guidelines, warn of outside influence

 Neither China nor Huawei were invited to the event, although participants said no country or company was being singled out.

-Some western countries’ concerns about Huawei center on China’s 2017 National Intelligence Law, stating that Chinese “organizations and citizens shall, in accordance with the law, support, cooperate with, and collaborate in national intelligence work.”
+Western concerns about Huawei centre on China’s 2017 National Intelligence Law, stating that Chinese “organisations and citizens shall, in accordance with the law, support, cooperate with, and collaborate in national intelligence work.”

-EU members have until the end of June to assess cybersecurity risks related to 5G, leading to a bloc-wide assessment by Oct.
-1. Using this, EU countries would then have to agree measures to mitigate risks by the end of the year.

-Huawei said it was ready to work with regulators and other stakeholders on creating effective rules.

 The final document looked at the impact of 5G on policy, technology, economy and security, with general recommendations on how best to mitigate potential risks.